eastlondoner/cursor-tools/tests/feature-behaviors/doc/doc-command.md

 - The configuration is properly applied during repository packing
 - The documentation content only references files that are included by the configuration
 - The documentation structure reflects the include/exclude patterns in the configuration

+### Scenario 12: Documentation Generation with a Configured Provider 1) (Happy Path)
+**Tags:** vibe-tools-config, configuration
+**Task Description:**
+Attempt to use vibe-tools to generate documentation using a configured provder.

+First, create a vibe-tools.config.json file using the content from {{path:doc-vibe-tools.config1.json}} in the repository root.
+Then, generate documentation.
+Verify that the first instance of "Trying provider: (provider)" in the command output references the configured provider.
+The test passes ONLY if the very FIRST instance of "Trying provider:" contains the configured provider, if it does not then you should report the test as failing EVEN IF subsequent occurences of "Trying provider:" contain the configured provider.

+**Expected Behavior:**
+- The command should detect and use the custom vibe-tools.config.json file
+- The command should try to use the configured provider in the first attempt at creating the documentation

+**Success Criteria:**
+- The first instance of "Trying provider: (provider)" in the command output shows the name of the configured provider.

+### Scenario 13: Documentation Generation with a Configured Provider 2) (Happy Path)
+**Tags:** vibe-tools-config, configuration
+**Task Description:**
+Attempt to use vibe-tools to generate documentation using a configured provder.

+First, create a vibe-tools.config.json file using the content from {{path:doc-vibe-tools.config2.json}} in the repository root.
+Then, generate documentation.
+Verify that the first instance of "Trying provider: (provider)" in the command output references the configured provider.
+The test passes ONLY if the very FIRST instance of "Trying provider:" contains the configured provider, if it does not then you should report the test as failing EVEN IF subsequent occurences of "Trying provider:" contain the configured provider.

+**Expected Behavior:**
+- The command should detect and use the custom vibe-tools.config.json file
+- The command should try to use the configured provider in the first attempt at creating the documentation

+**Success Criteria:**
+- The first instance of "Trying provider: (provider)" in the command output shows the name of the configured provider.